aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 6. Drag the `bypass-paywalls-chrome-clean-master` folder anywhere on the page to import it.

 #### Android
-1. Install [Yandex Browser](https://play.google.com/store/apps/details?id=com.yandex.browser&hl=en) from the Google PlayStore (Bypass Paywalls doesn't work with Kiwi Browser yet).
+1. Install [Yandex Browser](https://play.google.com/store/apps/details?id=com.yandex.browser&hl=en) from the Google PlayStore (Bypass Paywalls Clean doesn't work with Kiwi Browser yet).
 2. Download this repo as a [ZIP file from GitHub](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/archive/master.zip).
 Extract the file (do not delete the folder after installation).
 3. In Yandex go to the extensions page (`browser://extensions`).
 4. Turn on the Developer Mode by checking the box.
 5. Tap `Load unpacked extension`.
 6. Find your extension folder and pick `manifest.json`.

-#### Opera/Vivaldi/Brave/Chromium browsers
+#### Chromium browsers (Microsoft Edge/Opera/Vivaldi/Brave)
 1. Download the extension as a .crx file from the [releases page](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/releases).
 2. In your browser go to the extensions page.
 3. Enable Developer Mode.